OlenaBabko/OlenaBabko/README.md

 🔹 build dashboards and reports in Power BI / Tableau
 🔹 enjoy structuring data, finding patterns, and turning data into clear insights
 <br>

+Background in 3D, AR/VR and visual projects helps with strong data visualization and clear storytelling.

 </p><br/>